CharonWangg/ANN-Pipeline/README.md

 - config.yaml: default config file and allowed be change by passing hparams(dict) into train or analysis
 - train.py: train demo
 - analysis.py: inference demo
+- data: used to control different dataset class
+- model: used to control different model class
 ## Folder Setting
     representation_paths
     ├── ANN-Pipeline            # this repo